SoMuchForSubtlety/f1viewer/README.md

  - `horizontal_layout` can be used to switch the orientation from vertical to horizontal
  - `theme` can be used to set custom colors for various UI elements.
 Please use standard hex RGB values in the format `#FFFFFF` or `FFFFFF`.
  - `tree_ratio` and `output_ratio` can adjust the UI ratio.
 The values need to be integers >= 1.
+ - `terminal_wrap` toggles line wrap for the terminal window.
+Default is value `true`

 ## Custom Commands
 You can execute custom commands, for example to launch a different player.
 These are set in the config under `custom_playback_options`.
 You can add as many as you want.